uliska/scheme-book/intro/language.md

 When looking at existing Scheme code you'll likely encounter *all* of these in one place, and this can be pretty confusing - in a way it feels like a system of equations with *at least* one variable too much.
-There is no once-and-for-all solution to this issue, but we can encourage you to keep calm and try to slowly disentangle everything step by step.
+There is no once-and-for-all solution to this issue, but I can encourage you to keep calm and try to slowly disentangle everything step by step.
 And to ask.
 Probably it's not that you are too stupid for it, it's more likely that you're trapped in the described situation.
 So feel free to ask on the mailing lists, and try not to be satisfied by a solution that “just works” but ask until you have understood the underlying principle.

+The bookpart about [Scheme](../scheme/index.html) will cover Scheme concepts on their own, bu always from the perspective of LilyPond.